ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/002-your-first-time-around-with-ecamm-live.md

 When using Facebook Live, the bottom left corner of the Main Window includes a {% inlineicon locbutton 20 inverted %}Location Button{% endinlineicon %}  location pin and description field.

 Text entered in the description field will become the text of the post that accompanies your Facebook Live, YouTube or Periscope broadcast.

-**Note:** We have [a detailed section on Facebook Live](../006-broadcast-to-facebook) later in this manual.
-We discuss Custom Stream Keys and how to connect to other video services in the [Broadcast to RTMP-based Services](../007-broadcast-to-rtmp) section.
-{:.notice--info}